mike4aday/SwiftlySalesforce/README.md

 ## Main Components of Swiftly Salesforce
 * [Salesforce.swift]: This is your Swift interface to the Salesforce Platform, and likely the only file you’ll refer to.
 It has methods to query, retrieve, update and delete records, and to access [custom Apex REST][Apex REST] endpoints.

-* [Resource.swift]: Acts as a '[router](https://littlebitesofcocoa.com/93-creating-a-router-for-alamofire)' for [Alamofire] requests.
+* [Resource.swift]: Acts as a '[router](https://littlebitesofcocoa.com/93-creating-a-router-for-alamofire)' for Salesforce API requests.
 The more important and commonly-used Salesforce [REST API] endpoints are represented as enum values, including one for [custom Apex REST][Apex REST] endpoints.

 * [OAuth2Result.swift]: Swift struct that holds tokens, and other data, required for each request made to the Salesforce REST API.
 These values are stored securely in the iOS keychain.